 Anything above 25% indicates communication overload in the project.
 Maybe the customer is asking for a lot of meetings or documentation.

-Either way, when the time tracking on project management tasks is above 25%, do a deep dive into the time records, and ask team members for a status.
+Either way, when the time tracking on project management tasks is above 25%, ask for status and hear if you can help.